-External moderators will produce a short report for each center with feedback on your marking and administration of the assessment.
+External moderators will produce a short report for each centre with feedback on your application of the mark scheme and administration of the assessment.

-Additional Information for Component 3 Coursework Portfolio
+Additional information for Component 3 Coursework Portfolio

-Please read this information in conjunction with the relevant sections of the Cambridge Handbook for the relevant year of assessment.
+Please read this information in conjunction with the relevant sections of the Cambridge Handbook.

-Assignments: General Issues
+Assignments: general issues

-- Assignments should arise from the program of study undertaken by the teaching group. - The best assignments are usually those that come from a shared learning experience but are finally chosen by individual candidates; negotiation of assignments with the teacher is recommended. - All tasks set should be sufficiently challenging to stretch candidates to their full potential.
+- Assignments should arise from the programme of study undertaken by the teaching group. - The best assignments are usually those that come from a shared learning experience but are finally chosen by individual candidates; negotiation of assignments with the teacher is recommended. - All tasks set should be sufficiently challenging to stretch candidates to their full potential.
 For example, a class might study types of short story and their structures and conventions before individual candidates choose their own titles and write their own short stories for Assignment 3. - Questions from past examination papers should not be used for coursework. - Candidates are not expected to work under timed conditions. - Assignments 1-3 may be completed in any sequence during the course.
 It is generally better that candidates complete more than three assignments during the course from which a suitable choice can eventually be made for the final portfolio. - The assignments must clearly demonstrate different writing intentions and styles to the reader.